8 Array Formulas

 : -1search_mode

-When referring to a column name in an Excel table, put the column name in square brackets immediately after the table name: table_name[column_name].
+To refer to a column in an Excel table, use square brackets immediately after the table name: table_name[column_name]

 Task 8.8 File: Personnel.xlsx